HarshadUgale5/Async_FIFO/README.md

 # Async_FIFO

-This is the course project done under EE705-VLSI Design Lab at IIT-B.

 Info about the different modules used.

 FIFO_1.v :- This is the top-level wrapper-module that includes all clock domains.
 The top module is only used as a wrapper to instantiate all of the other FIFO modules used in the design.